Joyce Mashamba: Death

 Mashamba died on 20 June 2018 after a long illness.
 The memorial proceedings were four days long and included one service organised by the Tripartite Alliance and a special sitting of the Limpopo Provincial Legislature; she was given a provincial official funeral on 30 June, which was attended by former President Jacob Zuma.
 She was buried in her home village, Mulamula.

 She was Limpopo MEC for Agriculture and Rural Development at the time of her death and was replaced by Basikopo Makamu in July 2018.

 Personal life

-Mashamba was married to Tintswalo Godwin George Mashamba (born 1944), best known as George, who was arrested with her in 1976 and who also served in the Limpopo Provincial Legislature and on the SACP Central Committee.
-He was Provincial Chairperson of the ANC in Limpopo from 1996 to 1998 and in 2018 was appointed the chairperson of the ANC's internal Integrity Commission.
+Mashamba was married to George Mashamba, who was arrested with her in 1976 and who also served in the Limpopo Provincial Legislature and on the SACP Central Committee.
 They married in September 1969 and at the time of her death had three sons, one daughter, and seven grandchildren.